5 Tips to Super Boost your Productivity as an Equipment Manager

 Start your day off right with a clear overview of upcoming bookings and equipment that should be brought back that day.
 You can use a calendar or have it on a dashboard: as long as it’s clear and visible, you can set your daily tasks in order and save yourself a whole lot of stress and worry!

-💡CHEQROOM tip: set extra reminders for yourself and/or the team by using our automated email reminders.
+💡CHEQROOM tip: set extra reminders for yourself and/or the team by using our automated email or SMS reminders.
 Fewer follow-up emails or phone calls means more time for doing things you had actually been wanting to do!

 2. Agree on a workflow that works for everyone